Harold Maxwell-Lefroy: England

+At the Imperial College, Maxwell-Lefroy's focus was on applied and economic entomology.
 Maxwell-Lefroy moved to live initially in Strawberry Hill, and later Acton Lodge in Isleworth close to his workplace in South Kensington.
 In the early days, he used a motorbike with a sidecar to travel about.
 In 1913-1914, Lefroy was consulted by Frank Baines, Principal Architect of the Office of Works, to study ways of exterminating death watch beetles that had been found in Westminster Hall, beside England's Houses of Parliament.
 He began to try out various chemicals and finally came up with a 50% dichlorobenzene, 47% mineral oil and 3% barium oleate mixture to brush the wood with.
 This treatment was used by Baines who was then knighted for saving Westminster Hall.
 He also designed a field trap for turnip flea beetles (Phyllotreta consobrina) which disturbed the beetles and trapped them on sticky surfaces.

 During the First World War, Maxwell-Lefroy volunteered but was rejected on medical grounds from military service.
 In 1915 he took up a position travelling across India as Imperial silk specialist.
 Along with E.C.
 Ansorge, magistrate and collector in Bihar and Orissa; and an amateur entomologist, he wrote a Report on an Inquiry into the Silk Industry in India (1917) in three volumes but not without a major interruption.
 While in Bangalore on the silk study, on 17 April 1916, he received a telegram from the government seeking help on fly control in Mesopotamia.
 Appointed as an acting Lt-Col, he was sent to assist C.F.C.
 Beeson and shipped out from Bombay.
 He published on his investigations into the control of flies and other pests, a note in the Agricultural Journal of India included a photograph of his assistants from Pusa.
 He also introduced a treatment for the control of lice in the trenches called vermijelli that kept away jigger fleas and ticks.
 It was reported that there was a fall of 66% in cases of dysentery, cholera and typhoid after his measures were put in place.
 A bout of beri-beri invalided him and he returned to India, recovered and then travelled to England.
 Shortly after, there was a problem with weevils infesting wheat in Australia which hampered food supplies during the war.
 In October 1917 he sailed to San Francisco and then to Sydney where he examined the wheat weevil problem along with W.W.
 Froggatt, the Government entomologist and suggested various measures.
 He also examined the issue of sheep blowflies Lucilia sericata before setting off from Sydney to England in May 1919.